Crispy Tofu with Japanese Dipping Sauce

 1 tablespoon minced or grated fresh ginger

-2 pounds extra firm tofu, cut in half length wise and then into triangles
+1 pound extra firm tofu, cut length wise 3-4 times, and then into triangles

 salt to taste

 3-4 Tbsp EVOO

 Whisk all ingredients for dipping sauce in a bowl and set aside.
 (Add some minced garlic or hot sauce to step it up a bit.)